nrwl/nx/docs/angular/fundamentals/monorepos-automation.md

 ### Workspace Schematics

-Schematics is what what powers all Angular CLI (and Nx) code generation.
+Schematics is what powers all Angular CLI (and Nx) code generation.
 With Nx, you can easily create workspace-specific schematics that you can then use to enforce your own best practices.
 Read more about workspace schematics [here](/angular/guides/workspace-schematics).

 ### Code Formatting